curateteaching/digitalpedagogy/keywords/labor.md

 ### Curation

-.As with [archival selection](https://digitalpedagogy.commons.mla.org/keywords/archive/), the labor choices made on digital projects reflect the values of those scholars and project managers, within the context of institutional realities (Coats & Dean).
+As with [archival selection](https://digitalpedagogy.commons.mla.org/keywords/archive/), the labor choices made on digital projects reflect the values of those scholars and project managers, within the context of institutional realities (Coats & Dean).
 When student labor is invisible, their choices and values are elided with those of the visible authors and are rendered less valuable outside of the class assignment framework.

 We are not arguing against students doing “work” in class.
 Some form of intellectual or practical labor to demonstrate understanding and applied skills is a necessary cornerstone of most pedagogy.
 The digital learning environment offers potential for humanities educators to diversify the way students learn and demonstrate mastery in our classes beyond the traditional seminar paper.
 However, there are many considerations that instructors must make when integrating digital labor into their pedagogy.